jadu/photon-documentation/source/includes/_themes.md

 ## Limiting changes to specific Galaxies sites

-When developing a theme for use within a Galaxies site, you may want to prevent changes made taking effect on any other sites (e.g. a custom theme route).
+When building your Galaxies site, you may want to prevent some functionality from taking effect on any other sites.
+All Galaxies Theme bundles are loaded in globally, regardless of which site is being requested.

-This can be achieved by adding an XML element `galaxy<GALAXY_DATABASE_NAME>` to your `bundles.xml` configuration.
-This will  tell Jadu to only load the bundle(s) listed for the site with the given database name.
+The `bundles.xml` configuration file allows you to define additional bundles to be loaded for specific Galaxies sites based on the site's database name.
+It is recommended that any customisations to the functionality of a single site (for example custom routing) are created in a bundle separate to the site's theme and then registered in `bundles.xml`.

-**Please note:** This configuration section should not contain PhotonTheme bundles - these are loaded globally on **all** requests.
-Separate bundles should be created for any Galaxies Sites that require customisations, such as specific routing.
+To register an additional bundle for a specific site, add an XML element `galaxy<GALAXY_DATABASE_NAME>` to your `bundles.xml` configuration.

 > For example, to ensure galaxy with database 'ms_jadudb_1' only loads 'MyGalaxyBundle'.